Money for Torture: the endless gravy train of the ‘war on terror’

 According to the report ‘Neither of the psychologists had any experience as an interrogator nor did either have specialized knowledge of al Qaeda, a background in counterterrorism, or any relevant cultural or linguistic experience.’
 Their experience was limited to their work in the US Air Force’s survival training program that began during the Korean War, and the CIA gave them the task of ‘reverse engineering’ these techniques in order to induce a ‘desired level of helplessness’ in al Qaeda detainees.

 Even though some of the CIA’s own operatives questioned the value of their work and the quality of the intelligence they achieved through it, Mitchell and Jessen were allowed to evaluate their own work.
-Not surprisingly, they awarded themselves consistently high marks and who wouldn’t, when that kind of money was at stake?
+Not surprisingly, they awarded themselves consistently high marks.

-The role had already been publicly called into question by others.
-In 2009 the New York Times described Mitchell as a canny entrepreneur who recognized after his retirement that ‘ the campaign against Al Qaeda would produce opportunities’ and ‘began networking in military and intelligence circles where he had a career’s worth of connections’ in order to find them.
+Even before the Senate Committee hearings, their activities had already been publicly called into question.
+In 2009 the New York Times described Mitchell as a canny entrepreneur who recognized after his retirement that ‘ the campaign against Al Qaeda would produce opportunities’ and ‘began networking in military and intelligence circles where he had a career”s worth of connections’ in order to find them.

 These efforts found a willing audience in the post 9/11 era, when a great deal of snake oil was being sold in order to oil the wheels of the ‘war on terror.’
 According to the NYT, the two men devised a program intended to ‘turn the enemy’s brutal techniques – slaps, stress positions, sleep deprivation, wall-slamming and waterboarding – into an American interrogation program.’